Updated on 2024-09-14 GMT+08:00

 Viewing Basic Cluster Information

-On the basic information page of a Logstash cluster, you can view the private network address, version, and node of the Logstash cluster.
+On the cluster information page of a Logstash cluster, you can check the cluster version, storage capacity, and node information.

 1. Log in to the CSS management console.